jvrana/pyblast/README.md

+# WARNING: THIS PROJECT HAS BEEN MOVED TO www.github.com/jvrana/pyblast2

 # pyblast

 This is a wrapper for other applications to run blast searches on SeqRecord objects and JSON objects.
 Intended to